 - Give the child simple and clear messages.

-- Use all senses to get child’s attention: writing, touching, speaking, etc.
+- Use all senses to get your child’s attention: writing, touching, speaking, etc.

 And don't miss our great parenting advice and tips through our HeartPrints and HeartMail newsletters.

 CREDIT: The information in this blog is an excerpt from a temperament workshop from the International Network for Children and Families (INCAF) founded by Kathryn Kvols.
 Jennifer Williams is a certified Instructor and Instructor Trainer for INCAF and of the popular course Redirecting Children's Behavior.
-She is also the author of the parenting workshop on temperament as well as the article above.
+She is also the author of the INCAF parenting workshop on temperament as well as the article above.
 One of Jennifer's passions is temperament and she has studied it for decades.
 Heartmanity has done countless Family Home Visits for behavioral issues that were directly linked to children's temperament.
 Our parent coaching and classes assist parents to a better understanding of their children's unique temperament with skills to assist them and make parenting more fun.